-Building a humble variety meats brand into a beacon of culture for Hispanic consumers.
+Building a variety meats brand into a beacon of Hispanic culture.

 “very satisfied” with Rumba Meats

 have a positive impression of Rumba Meats